-This path indicates that there was an error executing the action or there was a problem processing the results from a bridge or data action.
+This path indicates that there was an error executing the action or there was a problem processing the results from a data action.
 Specify the action if Architect is not able to transfer the call.
 For example, a play audio action to indicate that the action wasn’t successful, a transfer action to send the caller to an agent or representative for assistance.

 Note: If the network experiences connectivity issues, the action automatically takes this failure path.